 - 1.2.1.
-This policy will be reviewed annually or in the following circumstances: - Changes in legislation and / or government guidance - As a result of any other significant change or event - As the result of a decision of an Adjudicator - In the event that the policy is determined not to be effective - 1.2.2.
-If there are urgent concerns these should be raised to the Assistant Principal Support for Learning, in the first instance for them to determine whether a review of the policy is required in advance of the review date.
+This policy will be reviewed annually or in the following circumstances: - Changes in legislation and/or government guidance - As a result of a major change in circumstances - As the result of a decision of an Adjudicator - 1.2.2.
+If there are urgent concerns these should be raised to the Assistant Principal Support for learning in the first instance.